 Food & Mental Health

-Eating well while at an event can sometime be difficult, but essential to keep delegates minds active.
-Food can also be associated with feelings of wellbeing, but how far do we need to think about brain food at events?
+Eating well at an event can sometimes be difficult, but is essential in keeping delegates’ minds active.
+The links between food and wellbeing are intrinsic, but how much do we need to think about brain food at events?

 The Blue Planet effect